ABRG-Models/morphologica/README.md

 ## Building code against morphologica

-First, ensure you have the necessary dependencies installed (Armadillo, OpenGL, Freetype, glfw3 and HDF5).
-Platform-specific instructions can be found in the files **README.install.linux.md** and **README.install.mac.md**.
+First, ensure you have the necessary dependencies installed.
+Classes in morphologica use Armadillo, OpenGL, Freetype, glfw3, jsoncpp and HDF5.
+You won't necessarily need all of these; it depends on which classes you will use (see [here](https://github.com/ABRG-Models/morphologica/blob/main/README.coding.md#linking-a-morphologica-program) for details).
+For visualisation, you only need OpenGL, Freetype, glfw3 and jsoncpp.
+Platform-specific instructions can be found in the files [README.install.linux.md](https://github.com/ABRG-Models/morphologica/blob/main/README.install.linux.md), [README.install.mac.md](https://github.com/ABRG-Models/morphologica/blob/main/README.install.mac.md) and [README.install.windows.md](https://github.com/ABRG-Models/morphologica/blob/main/README.install.windows.md).

 To build a program against morphologica, you need to tell your build process: **1**) What compiler flags to add to the compiler command line, including a directive to